GOOD HOSPITAL PRACTICE

 b) commercial and other business intentions;

-d) management system requirements;
+d) Management system requirements;

 e) legal and contractual requirements and other requirements to which the organisation is committed;

-(g) requirements and expectations of interested parties. including customers;
+g) Requirements and expectations of interested parties, including customers;

-i) Risks to the organisation being audited;
+i) Risks for the organisation to be audited;

 j) Results from previous audits;

-k) Maturity level of the management system being audited.
+k) Maturity of the management system.

 Description of the